charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 juju config kube-ovn default-cidr=10.123.0.0/16 default-gateway=10.123.0.1
 ```

-TODO: better example here because these cannot be changed post-deploy
+TODO: better example here because these cannot easily be changed post-deploy

 Config settings which require additional explanation are described below.

 ## Configuring the default subnet

-When kube-ovn is first deployed, it creates a default subnet that it uses to
+When Kube-OVN first installs, it creates a default subnet named `ovn-default`
-assign IPs to pods.
-By default, this subnet is `192.168.0.0/24`.
+that is used to assign IPs to pods.
+By default, this subnet has CIDR
+`192.168.0.0/24`.

-To configure the default pod subnet at deploy time, create a file named
+To configure the default pod subnet with a different CIDR at deploy time, create
-`kube-ovn-config.yaml` that contains the following:
+a file named `default-subnet-overlay.yaml` that contains the following:

 ```yaml
 applications: